-- The technician in charge must be provided with an up to date medical history of the patient.
-This will ensure that the procedure done is effective and safe.
+- The technician in charge must be provided with an up-to-date medical history of the patient.
+This will ensure that the procedure is effective and safe.

-- Pregnant clients are advised to wait until the pregnancy term is completed as the process is not recommended for pregnant women and people under heavy medications.
+- Pregnant clients are advised to wait until after labor, as the process is not recommended for pregnant women and people under heavy medications.

-- Clients with tattoos are one of the most difficult ones.
-Treatment over tattoos is very tricky.
+- Clients with tattoos may have trouble using this treatment, as treatment over tattoos is very tricky.
 Sometimes the procedure cannot be done at all.

-- The area to be treated must be cleanly shaven.
-The clients who are unshaven might have to be rescheduled.
+- The area to be treated must be shaved clean before treatment.
+Clients who are unshaven might have to be rescheduled.

 - UV exposure must be avoided at least seven days before the treatment.

 - Clients who are suffering from sunburn or tan must avoid any additional skin damage and wait up to a minimum of two weeks to get the treatment.